aaronshibutho-prog/propell-valuation-engine/README.md

 ## Overview

-Valuing a stock using only one metric can be misleading.
+Valuing US stocks using only one metric can be misleading.
 A low P/E ratio may not mean a stock is cheap, and a high P/E ratio may not always mean it is expensive.
 This model attempts to solve that problem by combining several methods into one framework.

 The valuation engine: